-The 100th Anniversary of a Mystery That Won't Die
+The Murder of Rasputin: The 100-Year-Old Mystery That Won't Die

 On the morning of December 29, 1916, Grigori Yefimovich Rasputin was startled by a phone call that turned out to be yet another death threat.
 His daughter, Maria, later remembered that it put him in a bad mood for the rest of the day.
 That night, at 11 p.m., he gave her a final reminder before she went to sleep: He was going to the Yusupov Palace that evening to meet an aristocrat.
 It was the last time she saw him alive.